ObjectsCountries/Place-Segments-On/README.md

 * Network functionality
 * Icon checkbox functionality
 * Bash functions for the network and battery segments
-* Separators into output
+* Separators in output
+* "Copy" button below output

 ### Fix

-* Color and text box need to be changed before selecting segment
+* Color and text box need to be set before selecting segment